 While most cases of TN respond to medication, sometimes pain will stop responding to medication and severe symptoms can return.
 In those cases, surgery may be an option.
 Common surgical procedures used to treat TN include:

-During this outpatient procedure, your doctor will insert a needle through your face and into the base of your skull.
-The needle is guided to a small sac of spinal fluid that surrounds the root of the trigeminal nerve.
-Once the needle is in place, a small amount of sterile glycerol is released, damaging the nerve and blocking pain.
+During this procedure, you will be heavily sedated and receive local anesthesia.
+Your doctor will insert a needle through your cheek and into the base of your skull.
+The needle is guided by X-ray to a small sac of spinal fluid that surrounds the root of the trigeminal nerve.
+Once the needle is in place, a small amount of sterile glycerol is released.
+The glycerol may block the nerve’s ability to transmit signals related to pain or it may enable the insulation of the damaged nerve to heal.
+It should not damage the nerve.
+The procedure typically takes only a few minutes to complete and you can go home the same day.

 This procedure uses computer imaging to deliver highly focused beams of radiation to the root of the nerve.
 This procedure is painless and is usually performed without anesthesia.